Last Updated: January 13, 2025

 What is Steven A. Cohen's Net Worth?

-Steven A. Cohen is an American hedge fund manager who has a net worth of $16 billion dollars.
-Cohen, who is one of the inspirations for the character of Bobby Axelrod on the Showtime series "Billions", earned his first significant fortune through the now-closed S.A.C.
+Steven A. Cohen is an American hedge fund manager who has a net worth of $21 billion.
+Steve Cohen, who is one of the inspirations for the character of Bobby Axelrod on the Showtime series "Billions," earned his first significant fortune through the now-closed S.A.C.
 Capital Advisors.
-SAC was a Stamford, Connecticut based hedge fund which mainly focused on equity market strategies.
+SAC was a Stamford, Connecticut-based hedge fund that mainly focused on equity market strategies.
 The firm was shuttered in the wake of an insider trading scandal.
-Today Cohen runs a hedge fund called Point72 Asset Management which exclusively manages his own money.
+Today, Cohen runs a hedge fund called Point72 Asset Management, which primarily manages his own money.
+He is perhaps best known for owning the New York Mets.

 Early Life